PimentelJ05/Pimentelj05/README.md

 🎯 Goals: Continuously grow in my career, inspire more women to join the tech industry, and become a recognized professional in my field.

-🎲 Fun fact: I love horror movies — but only the genuinely terrifying ones.
+🎲 Fun fact: I love horror movies, but only the genuinely terrifying ones.

 ---